 Iwatsuki doll Iwatsuki ningyo

-Delightful yet gorgeous and exquisite culture
+Delightful and exquisite culture

 General Production Process

-- 2. Production of Hands and Legs
+- 2. Production of hands and legs

-- 3. Production of Body
+- 3. Production of the body

 - 4. Making accessories